WHAT TO PACK FOR SWITZERLAND – PACKING LIST

 Toiletries to Pack for Switzerland

-If I travel for 10 days or shorter I take travel sizes toiletries which I refill with my natural and organic beauty products from home (shampoo, conditioner, hair masks, cleaning water and cleansing milk).
+If I travel for 10 days or shorter I take travel sizes toiletries which I refill with my natural and organic beauty products from home (shampoo, conditioner, hair masks, cleaning water, and cleansing milk).

-- TSA Approved Clear Travel Toiletry Bag (if you fly)
+TSA-Approved Clear Travel Toiletry Bag (if you fly)

 - Dental floss

-- Nail polish and nail polish remover + glass nail file
+- Nail clippers and file

 - Cotton swabs